Commodity Levies Act 1990

 Illustration for Commodity Levies Act 1990

 The Governor-General can impose a levy on a commodity.
-You need to know that this happens when a Minister recommends it.
-The Governor-General does this by making an Order in Council.
-The Governor-General's order is a type of law called secondary legislation, which you can read about in Part 3 of the Legislation Act 2019.
-This order must be confirmed by an Act of Parliament, which is explained in subpart 3 of Part 5 of the Legislation Act 2019.
-This is how the order becomes official.
-The levy is paid to a body corporate, and this can happen from time to time, as long as the Governor-General follows section 5.
+This happens when a Minister recommends it.
+The Governor-General makes this decision by an Order in Council.
+You can find more information about this in section 5.
+The Governor-General's order is a type of secondary legislation, which you can read about in Part 3 of the Legislation Act 2019.
+This order must be confirmed by an Act, which is explained in subpart 3 of Part 5 of the Legislation Act 2019.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.